tscmacdonald/bfg-fleetlists/_site/_units/overlord.md

     id: prow-torps-6
 notes:
   |
     May add a power ram for +5 pts.
 May upgrade from 2 to 3 turrets for +10 pts.
+May gain a permanent right-column gunnery shift for +15 pts.
 ---